 Another thing to worry about are recycled spam traps.
 They are inactive email addresses that ISP acquires after a certain period of inactivity.
 If your email hits such an address, the consequences are not as serious.
 Either your ESP or the ESP of your client will send you a notification of the bounce to let you know you are emailing a dormant address.
 But, if you continue to send emails to hard bounces, the ISP will eventually record it as a spam trap hit.

-Without further ado, here are the things to take care of to avoid spam traps and spam filters:
+Without further ado, here are the things to take care of to avoid spam filters:

 - Pay Attention to Technicalities